Schockwellenreiter912/pfmobile/README.md

-# pfmogul
+# pfmobile
-A mobile app for managing buildings, rooms and teams from Pathfinder's Ultimate Campaigns book.
+A mobile app for assisting with Pathfinder related tasks, e.g. bookkeeping and on-the-fly calculations.